LandStander27/dpp/README.md

 # D++

 Extremely simple compiled language.
 - Translates into C++ first and then into an executable.
 This allows you to put C++ in your D++ code.
+(This is a side effect but I'm calling it a feature).
-- Better type names (i32, i64, u32, f32, etc)
+- Better type names (i32, i64, u32, f32, etc).

 ## Getting Started